Gun safe: Ireland

 Any person applying for or renewing their gun licence in Ireland must have a gun safe installed in their home.
 This was made law under the Firearms (Secure Accommodation) Regulations 2009.
 Safes must be tested to the British Standard BS7558.
 Additional requirements including monitored alarms are necessary for those with more than 3 guns.

 United Kingdom

 Many gun safes sold in the UK are tested to BS BS7558/92, the British Standard for gun safes.
 The British Home Office recommends that new cabinets should conform to this standard.
+Legacy cabinets already in use are usually accepted, at the opinion of the visiting firearms officer, when the license applicant has their home visit and security inspection.
 Glass fronted cabinets are legal in the U.K, provided the security glazing comply with BS5544 requirements and have no more weak spots than a full steel cabinet.

-If citizens do not own a gun safe, according to 'Secure Storage', it is acceptable to remove the firing mechanism from the firearm and store it in a secure container.
-It is then required that you lock away the rest of the firearm.
+If citizens do not own a gun safe, according to 'Secure Storage', it is acceptable to remove the firing mechanism from a single firearm or shotgun and store the mechanism in a secure container.
+It is then required that you lock away the rest of the now-non-functional firearm, or secure it with a "gun cable lock".

+Additional security, such as CCTV and/or alarms, may be required in higher risk areas, and also for High Muzzle Energy rifles (over 13,600 joules at the muzzle of the weapon).

+A gun room is also acceptable.